-According to statista.com data, the owners of platforms in China, the United States, India, and Great Britaincan count on the highest earnings.
-The average revenue per user of the platform (ARPU) in 2020 is around 100$ per month (averaging the values from global markets).
-It is to remain at a similar level in the coming years.
-For comparison, in the UK – Europe’s largest market for online food ordering platforms – ARPU is around 179 USD.
-In Germany, 86 USD, in Italy, 83 USD, and in Poland, it is only 62 USD.
+According to statista.com, the owners of platforms in China, the United States, India, and Great Britain can count on the highest earnings.
+The average revenue per user of the platform (ARPU) in 2020 is around $100 per month (averaging the values from global markets).
+This is set to remain stable in the coming years.
+For comparison, in the UK – Europe’s largest market for online food ordering platforms – ARPU is around USD 179.
+In Germany it is USD 86, in Italy USD 83, and in Poland, it is only USD 62.

 Who orders food online?

-The largest group ordering food online is people between 25 and 34 years old.
+The largest group ordering food online are people between 25 and 34 years old.

-How do different age groups order food in delivery?
+How do different age groups order food with delivery?

-People born in the 80s and 90s love the convenience and quick solutions.
-Easy access to cuisines from around the world and the ability to order dishes with a few clicks, make applications and intermediary portals the most common choice of millennials ordering food in delivery.
-Young people less often decide to call a restaurant or use their website.
+People born in the 1980s and 90s love convenience and quick solutions.
+Easy access to cuisines from around the world and the ability to order dishes with a few clicks make applications and intermediary portals the most common choice for millennials ordering food for delivery.
+Young people are less inclined to call a restaurant or use a website.

-When it comes to the older age group, 46% of people over 60 declare that they are not interested in the food delivery service.
-Others most often call restaurants, and only 4% use the application.
+When it comes to the older age group, 46% of people over 60 declare that they are not interested in any food delivery service.
+Others most often call restaurants, and only 4% use an app.

 Portals spend huge sums of money on marketing activities.
-Their advertisement appears on YouTube, Facebook, Google, Instagram, TV and billboards.
-Restaurants, who want to convince millennials to their sales channels, face a difficult task.
+Their advertisements can be seen on YouTube, Facebook, Google, Instagram, TV and billboards.
+Restaurants that want to coax millennials to their sales channels face a difficult task.
 However, this is not a fight doomed to failure.
-Several ways can help increase sales through a restaurant website.
-If you want to know them all, be sure to visit our previous post.
+Several methods are known to help increase sales through a restaurant website.
+If you want to know them all, be sure to read our previous post.

 Ways to grow

-The concept of “dark kitchen”, or “cloud kitchen” can help them with that.
-It is a common space used by several restaurants to fulfill orders placed online.
-The new work model cut costs significantly (lower rent and operating costs), making it possible to offer competitive prices.
+The concept of “dark kitchen” or “cloud kitchen” can help them with that.
+This is a common space used by several restaurants to fulfil orders placed online.
+This new work model cuts costs significantly (lower rent and operating costs), making it possible to offer competitive prices.
 It also allows the maximum use of kitchen space.
-Besides, the data collected by applications/portals provide information on customer preferences that can be used in subsequent marketing activities.
+Moreover, the data collected by applications/portals provide information on customer preferences that can be used in subsequent marketing activities.

 Future of “cloud kitchens”

 The outlook for the newly created cloud kitchen market is very optimistic.
-It is expected that at the end of 2020, in Europe it will reach 400 million dollars.
+It is expected that in Europe, at the end of 2020, it will amount to 400 million dollars.

-According to the data of the UBS investment bank, its development, combined with new ways of delivering food (e.g. by drones) and the gradual automation of the process of preparing dishes, that will level the costs of preparing a meal at home and ordering it online.
-According to the report, a scenario is possible in which by 2030 most courses will be ordered online.
+According to the data provided by the UBS investment bank, its development, combined with new ways of delivering food (e.g. by drones) and the gradual automation of the process of preparing dishes will level the costs of preparing a meal at home and ordering it online.
+According to the report, a scenario is possible in which by 2030, most courses will be ordered online.

-The plan can disrupt the growing number of cooking enthusiasts.
+The growing number of cooking enthusiasts can disrupt this plan.
 According to Mintel.com data, their number in the United States alone increased from 98 million in 2015 to around 115 million in 2017.

 Can portals become direct competition for restaurants?